Education and care for children outside of normal school hours, including before or after school and non-school days

 - OSHC services are operated by education and care professionals who are employed by approved providers.

-- Services are approved to operate by the Education and Care Unit of the Department of Education.
-They are assessed for quality and monitored under legislation.
+- Providers are approved to operate by the Education and Care Unit of the Department of Education.
+Services are assessed for quality and monitored under legislation.

 - Many OSHC services have strong links with their local school communities and other support agencies.